gschnabel/clusterSSH/README.md

-In order to make communication work, a working directory, say `tempdir.loc`, has to be chosen on the local machine and another one, say `tempdir.rem` has to be selected on the remote machine (the worker node accessible via SSH).
+In order to make communication work, a working directory, say `tempdir.loc`, has to be chosen on the local machine and another one, say `tempdir.rem` has to be selected on the shared filesystem accessible by the login node.
 These directories should be created before proceeding further.

 The following R code executed locally establishes the connection to the